pgriess/node-msgpack/README.md

 ### Building and installation

-This module depends on node-v0.1.97 or higher.
+There are two ways to install msgpack.

+## npm

+		npm install msgpack

+This should build and install msgpack for you.
+Then just `require('msgpack')`.

+## Manually

-Installation is a manual process: use `make` to build the add-on, then manually copy `build/default/mpBindings.node` and `lib/msgpack.js` it to wherever your NodeJS installation will look for it (or add the build directory to your `$NODE_PATH`).
+Use `make` to build the add-on, then manually copy `build/default/mpBindings.node` and `lib/msgpack.js` it to wherever your node.js installation will look for it (or add the build directory to your `$NODE_PATH`).

     % ls
     LICENSE  Makefile  README.md  deps/  src/  tags  test.js